 When the Hatteras 54 first came out in the early 2000s she had a hull bottom that was a departure for Hatteras.
 Her bow sections were convex to minimize the impact of rough seas or at high speed in normal chop.
 But convex bows were notorious for being wet.
 However, when Hatteras combined that shape below the waterline with Carolina flare above the waterline, a wonderful thing happened -- water and spray were thrown to the sides keeping the boat dry and the ride was comfortable.

 Designed for Performance.

 As the hull goes aft it warps with a variable deadrise.
 This is another key to the boat's performance.
-By creating nearly flat sections aft (just 3.75-degrees at the transom) the bottom provides remarkable lift and a optimum running surface for speed.
-At the same time the increased buoyancy aft allows the GT54 to carry more weight and run at a 5-degree angle.
+By creating nearly flat sections aft (just 3.75-degrees at the transom) the bottom provides remarkable lift and an optimum running surface for speed.
+At the same time, the increased buoyancy aft allows the GT54 to carry more weight and run at a 5-degree angle.

 In the Engine Room